 - Stay well hydrated the day before surgery.
 Drink plenty of fluids including water, Gatorade and juice.
-Avoid alcohol. - o If you have a cold, fever, or upper respiratory infection before your surgery, please call the office and inform Dr. Ellman's team. - O DO NOT EAT OR DRINK ANYTHING AFTER MIDNIGHT BEFORE YOUR SURGERY OR YOUR CASE WILL BE CANCELLED. - You may take your regular medications such as high blood pressure medicines, thyroid medicines, seizure medications, and any cardiovascular medications the morning of surgery with a small sip of water. - What to bring to surgery: Insurance card, Photo ID, a list of your regular medications and doses, athletic shoes, extra shorts, pants with snaps on the side or sweat pants, crutches and hip brace, and an extra bag to be used after surgery for equipment and postoperative information. - Arrive at the hospital front desk as instructed.
+Avoid alcohol. - o If you have a cold, fever, or upper respiratory infection before your surgery, please call the office and inform Dr. Ellman's team. - O DO NOT EAT OR DRINK ANYTHING AFTER MIDNIGHT BEFORE YOUR SURGERY OR YOUR CASE WILL BE CANCELLED. - You may take your regular medications such as high blood pressure medicines, thyroid medicines, seizure medications, and any cardiovascular medications the morning of surgery with a small sip of water. - What to bring to surgery: Insurance card, Photo ID, a list of your regular medications and doses, athletic shoes, extra shorts, sweat pants or pants that are easy to put on and take off, crutches and hip brace, and an extra bag to be used after surgery for equipment and postoperative information. - Arrive at the hospital front desk as instructed.
 Plan to arrive at the hospital 2 hours before your scheduled surgical time. - Hip arthroscopy is typically an OUTPATIENT surgery, so arrange for a ride home the day of surgery.
 In some cases, it is acceptable to stay in the hospital overnight if needed.